computersarecool/cpp_sockets/README.md

 I also wanted to explore using classes and inheritance as most all of the tutorials I found explain sockets using exclusively C code.

-Really this is not that big of a deal.
-Most sources I've found suggest using a library like Boost because of the tricky and error-prone nature of programming sockets.
+Really this is not that big of a deal and sources I've found suggest using a library like Boost because of the tricky and error-prone nature of programming sockets.

 Still this was a fun exercise and helped me really understand how the differences between TCP and UDP sockets are coded.